Subhajit0210/Fake-News-Classifier-using-LSTM/README.md

-# Fake News Classifier using LSTM

 # Fake News Detection using LSTM

 ## Project Overview

-This project implements a Fake News Detection system using a Long Short-Term Memory (LSTM) neural network.
-The goal is to classify news headlines as either 'fake' or 'not fake' based on their textual content.
-Text preprocessing techniques, such as stemming, stop word removal, and one-hot encoding, are applied before feeding the data into the LSTM model.
+This project implements a **Fake News Detection System** using a **Long Short-Term Memory (LSTM) Neural Network**.
+The goal is to classify news headlines as either **'Fake'** or **'Not Fake'** based on their textual content.
+Text preprocessing techniques, such as stemming, removing stop words, and one-hot encoding, are applied before feeding the data into the LSTM model.

 ## Dataset